mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 <img src="/assets/casting/controller.jpg">

 The melt time depends also on the geometry of the model and how the glass flows.
 There needs to be enough time for the glass to reach every part of the mold.
-The thinner parts of the mold are the more time that takes, however it depends also on other factors, The pressure at the bottom of the mold is much larger than at the top so glass will flow faster, generally.
+The thinner parts of the mold are the more time that takes, however it depends also on other factors.
+The pressure at the bottom of the mold is much larger than at the top so glass will flow faster, generally.
 There is no hard science here, just experience and guessing.
 I usually err on the side of longer, just to be sure.
 However longer also means the mold spends more time at the highest temperature which weakens the plaster and stresses the mold.
 I also plan to check the kiln 30 minutes or so before the temperature is scheduled to drop again.
 It is relatively safe to open the kiln, since the glass is molten and can't suffer thermal cold shock.
-However you are starting into a 1500F hell hole so protective gloves and a face shield are a must.
-The infrared radiation is super intense and singes easily.
+However you are staring into a 1500F hell hole so protective gloves and a face shield are a must.
+The infrared radiation is super intense.
 I always try and place the mold in such a way that I can see if the mold is full even if the door is just slightly cracked to minimize exposure (Though at least on one occasion I had to fix a problem inside the kiln at top temperature and had to reach in with kevlar gloves and manipulate a fallen flowerpot - I don't recommend it).
 If after the inspection the mold isn't full I can extend the melt time and, if required, add more glass.
 Once the program moves into its annealing phase I try not to open the kiln anymore until the program is completely done.
 There is literally nothing to be done, the glass is solid anyway and opening it risks cold shock and cracks.

 <img src="/assets/casting/demolding_1.jpg">

 After the cast is completely cold (i usually wait 24hrs after the program's end) I begin removing the mold material by this point it is quite brittle and it's easy to break it.
 If the cast shape is quite convex and thick, I usually just remove the mold dry by gently chiseling (with a wooden chisel) and knock on the plaster until it falls of.

 <img src="/assets/casting/demolding_2.jpg">

 However if the mold is quite fragile or complex it is easy to break the glass at this point.
 To demold I soak the entire mold in a bucket of water. after a few hours the plaster will fall off almost by itself.
 I then clean the piece with water.

 <img src="/assets/casting/demolding_4.jpg">

 The next step is cold working.
 Using a dremel and a diamond bit I grind off the air vents, the sprues and any flashing.
 Once completed, wash the piece again and then let it dry for sandblasting.
 The sandblasting evens out the texture between the places the piece has been ground and other spots, giving a smooth even finish.
 It can also help reduce any print lines that are still visible.

 <img src="/assets/casting/coldworking.jpg">

 Sandblasting smoothes the glass but leaves a very white, scattering surface.
 Furthermore any moisture or oils from fingers will reduce light scattering and leave dark prints.
 To make the glass more translucent again it is then etched using a biflouride salt (like potassium biflouride).
 It is available in powder form from "His Glassworks" - again this is a quite hazardous substance.
 I work in a well ventilated environment with safety glasses and rubber gloves.
 The powder is simply dissolved in water and the glass is placed in the solution for 10 minutes or so.
 Afterwards i dip the glass in a baking soda solution to neutralize the acid.
 The etching process leaves a white film behind (likely some insoluble compound of the silica and the acid).
 This needs to be scrubbed off.
 On of the easiest ways I found to do this is to use a pressure washer.
 I place the glass on the lawn outside, on an old towel and direct the pressure washer stream down wards onto the glass.
 This is quite effective removing the white deposits, even in hard to access crevices and pits.
 Obviously if the glass is quite thin and fragile using the pressure washer method is dangerous and may crack the glass.
 In that case using a stiff brush, like a toothbrush makes more sense.

 <img src="/assets/casting/lysozyme.jpg">
 <img src="http://www.miketyka.com/projects/kiss/img1.jpg">

 To see more pieces check out <a href="http://www.miketyka.com/">my website</a>